 In addition, your employer will not have to pay their Employers’ National Insurance contributions on the part you sacrifice.

 Some employers pass on some or all of these savings to you.

 Things to consider before taking a salary sacrifice

 - Sacrificing part of your salary means you earn less.
 This might affect maternity pay or mortgage applications.

 Salary sacrifice schemes only work for you and your employer if the benefits involved are tax-free.
-These include:

 - childcare vouchers